-I was born in Tolmezzo, in northeastern Italy, on 22 February 1984.
-As a high school student at the Institute Malignani, I was involved in various scientific olympiads under the supervision of Eliana Ginevra and Renzo Pozzo.
-I received an honorable mention in the Italian physics olympiads and a special award at the European Union Contest for Young Scientists, which I joined after being awarded first prize at the Italian national competition.
+I was born in Tolmezzo, northeastern Italy, on 22 February 1984.
+As a high school student at the Instituto “A. Malignani”, I was involved in various scientific olympiads under the supervision of Professors Eliana Ginevra and Renzo Pozzo.
+I received an honorable mention in the Italian physics olympiads and a special award at the European Union Contest for Young Scientists, which I joined in 2001 after being awarded first prize at the Italian national competition.

-In 2003, I enrolled at the University of Pavia, among the oldest in Europe, founded in 1361.
-In Pavia I was also a fellow of the Collegio Borromeo and a student of the Istituto Universitario di Studi Superiori (IUSS), one of the three grandes écoles in Italy, together with the Scuola Normale Superiore and the Scuola Superiore Sant’Anna in Pisa.
-In 2006, I graduated summa cum laude in physics (110/110 e lode, in the Italian system).
-I continued with a graduate training in condensed matter physics, which I completed summa cum laude in 2009.
+In 2003, I enrolled at the University of Pavia, among the oldest universities in Europe, founded in 1361.
+In Pavia I was also a fellow of the Almo Collegio Borromeo and a student of the Istituto Universitario di Studi Superiori (IUSS), one of the three grandes écoles in Italy, together with the Scuola Normale Superiore and the Scuola Superiore Sant’Anna in Pisa.
+In 2006, I graduated summa cum laude in physics (110/110 e lode in the Italian system) and I continued with a graduate training in condensed matter physics, which I completed summa cum laude in 2009.

-The first course I took in the history of science was in a IUSS course on the foundations of Einstein’s relativity theory, offered by Jürgen Renn (MPIWG).
-On that occasion, I came to understand that I loved history as much as I loved science.
-In addition to the mandatory courses in physics and specialized classes in condensed matter, I did undergraduate work under Fabio Bevilacqua, former president of the European Society for the History of Science, and graduate research under Lucio Fregonese, former president of the Italian Society for the History of Physics and Astronomy.
-With them I worked on the history of Western science from the eighteenth to the twentieth century.
+The first course I took in the history of science was a IUSS course on the foundations of Einstein’s relativity theory, offered by Prof. Jürgen Renn (MPIWG).
+On that occasion, I came to understand that I loved history as much as I loved the natural sciences.
+In addition to compulsory physics courses and specialized courses in condensed matter, I did undergraduate work under Prof. Fabio Bevilacqua, former president of the European Society for the History of Science, and graduate research under Prof. Lucio Fregonese, former president of the Italian Society for the History of Physics and Astronomy.
+With them I worked on the history of Western science from the 18th to the 20th century.
 I owe a huge debt of gratitude to both my mentors: it was primarily thanks to their infusing within me the passion for research that I decided to pursue a career in the history of science.

-In 2009, I moved to the University of Chicago where I focused on historical methods under Avi Sharma (now at TU Berlin) for one year.
+In 2009, I moved to the University of Chicago where I focused on historical methods under Prof. Avi Sharma (now at TU Berlin) for one year.
 In 2010, I joined the Committee on the Conceptual and Historical Studies of Science.
-I did most of my doctoral work under Robert J. Richards, Leo P. Kadanoff, and John L. Heilbron (UC Berkeley and Oxford).
+I did most of my doctoral work under Professors Robert Richards, Leo Kadanoff, and John Heilbron (UC Berkeley and Oxford), and I had the privilege of serving as the teaching and research assistant to Prof. Karin Knorr Cetina for three years.
 In 2016, I defended a dissertation on the spread of Newtonianism in early modern Italy, parts of which were published in Annals of Science.
-Crucial was the support of Domenico Bertoloni Meli (IU Bloomington) and Stephen M. Stigler, who joined my doctoral committee.
-In 2014–16, I served as the Lead Community Fellow of International House at the University of Chicago under the directorship of Denise M. Jorgens.
-Fundamental at this stage of my development was the presence of Paolo Cherchi, with whom I had several inspiring conversations while living in Hyde Park, as well as Dario Maestripieri, who provided me with crucial directions in the period that followed my graduation.
+Crucial was the support of Professors Domenico Bertoloni Meli (IU Bloomington) and Stephen Stigler, who joined my doctoral committee.
+In 2012-2016 I was a fellow, and then leader, of the International House student community at the University of Chicago under the directorship of Dr. Denise Jorgens, and I was awarded two “Ernst W. Puttkammer Resident of the Year Awards.”
+Fundamental at this stage of my growth was the presence of Prof. Paolo Cherchi, with whom I had several inspiring conversations while living in Hyde Park, Chicago as well as Prof. Dario Maestripieri, who provided crucial guidance in the period following my graduation.